hooklift/govsphere/README.md

 Start the godoc server and open up your browser: `godoc -http=:6060`

 ## TODO
-3. Create ServiceInstance class
-	* Finish SoapClient
+1. Generate an Error() function for all vSphere faults to implement golang error interface
-4. Implement ManagedObject.currentProperty()
+2. Implement ManagedObject.currentProperty()
-5. Add support for JSON Schema in api.json generation
+3. Add support for JSON Schema in api.json generation

 ## License
 Copyright 2014 Cloudescape.
 All rights reserved.